tp7/Sushi/README.md

 Also, the script won't attempt to search for a line if a line with identical start and end times has been already processed.
 This is very useful for typesetting and can significantly improve performance, but you can still disable it with the `--no-fast-skip` switch.

 Then, the script will try to split all lines into groups.
-It can either try to build these groups automatically (lines with similar shift are grouped), or get them from XML chapters, provided with `--chapters` argument.
+It can either try to build these groups automatically (lines with similar shift are grouped), or get them from chapters (XML or OGM), provided with `--chapters` argument.
 This is done because it is very unlikely for every line to have its own shift (unless there's some frame rate problems).
 Shift values of all events in every group are used to calculate weighted average (where weight is the coefficient of similarity of audio streams, calculated before), which is then applied to every line on the group.
 Of course you can disable grouping with `--no-grouping` switch.

 ### Usage
 The minimal command line looks like this: